 The financial performance of the on-Airport Hotel has been adversely affected by the COVID-19 pandemic, and since March 2020 the Hotel has been operating at a loss.
 Interest on the Hotel Special Facility Bonds is payable on each April 1 and October 1.
 There were not sufficient Hotel revenues available to pay the full \$3.9 million October 1, 2020 interest payment.
-In September 2020, the Airport, through the trustee of the Hotel Special Facility Bonds Trust (the Trust Trustee), instructed the trustee for the Hotel Special Facility Bonds (the Hotel Bond Trustee) to suspend payment of interest due on the Hotel Special Facility Bonds on October 1, 2020, and to refrain from making any transfers of amounts in other funds and accounts held under the trust agreement for the Hotel Special Facility Bonds with respect to the October 1, 2020 interest payment until directed to do so.
-The Hotel Bond Truste payment and the taking of actions or refraining from taking of actions by the Hotel Bond Trustee as so instructed by the Airport shall not constitute or result in a default or event of default under the trust agreement pursuant to which the Hotel Special Facility Bonds were issued.
+In September 2020, the Airport, through the trustee of the Hotel Special Facility Bonds Trust (the Trust Trustee), instructed the trustee for the Hotel Special Facility Bonds (the Hotel Bond Trustee) to suspend payment of interest due on the Hotel Special Facility Bonds on October 1, 2020, and to refrain from making any transfers of amounts in other funds and accounts held under the trust agreement for the Hotel Special Facility Bonds and taking other actions with respect to the October 1, 2020 interest payment until directed to do so.
+The Hotel Bond Trustee and the Trust Trustee have explicitly acknowledged that non-payment of the October 1, 2020 interest payment and the taking of actions or refraining from taking of actions by the Hotel Bond Trustee as so instructed by the Airport shall not constitute or result in a default or event of default under the trust agreement pursuant to which the Hotel Special Facility Bonds were issued.